 In the southern region of Nepal, the jungles of Chitwan National Park await you with wildlife experiences like no other.
-Track wild royal Bengal tigers and watch one-horned rhinos bathe in rivers alongside the great Asiatic elephants.
+Track wild Royal Bengal tigers and watch Greater one-horned rhinoceros bathe in rivers while the great Asiatic elephants roam the jungles in herds.
 If you want to quench your thirst for nature, Chitwan National Park is where you should go.

-Witness wilderness in its real form, and do it in style like the Maharajas on elephant back to spot rhinos and deer, or go for a jeep safari in the depths of the forest to catch a glimpse of the elusive Bengal tiger.
+Witness real wilderness in the jungles of Chitwan, and do it with ease: go for a jeep safari in the depths of the forest to catch a glimpse of the elusive Bengal tiger.
+Or go for a jungle walk accompanied by a guide.

-You can also spend some calming animal time visiting the elephant and gharial breeding centers, a perfect way to educate your kids about the animals and their life cycle.
+You can also spend some quality time visiting the elephant and gharial breeding centers, a perfect way to educate your kids about these animals and their life cycle.

 Be a part of the local tribal life and visit a Tharu village, where you are welcomed inside their traditional mud houses and treated with utmost care and respect.

-At the end of the day add to the essence of the ultimate jungle experience and unwind next to a huge campfire, to the sounds of the intricate Tharu stick dance and local folk songs.
+At the end of the day add to the essence of the ultimate jungle experience and unwind next to a large campfire, to the sounds of intricate Tharu stick dance and local folk songs.

 Please visit our trade site for Visit Nepal 2020 notices and all trade updates.